Special Area No.2

 -Supporting and facilitating the creation of wireless high-speed internet network available throughout the region.

--A member of SAMDA Economic Partnership which works in conjunction with the MD of Acadia No. 34, Village of Empress, Village of Cereal, and Town of Oyen to promote economic development for all of its members.
+-A member of Cactus Corridor which works in conjunction with the Village of Youngstown and the Town of Hanna to promote economic development for all of its members.

 -A member of the Canadian Badlands Ltd. and Alberta’s Special Areas.
 A member of the Henry Kroeger Regional Water Services Commission.